-The reason why eating foods high in iron is so important is it will guard you against fatigue and performing below your potential.
+Eating foods high in iron will guard you against fatigue and performing below your potential.

-If your body runs low on iron your body’s ability to transport oxygen to your working muscles is diminished.
+If your body runs low on iron its ability to transport oxygen to your working muscles is diminished.

-I never took this serious and to be quite honest with you, never knew anything about iron and what it exactly did for the body and how it pertained to running performance.
+I never never knew anything about iron and what it exactly did for the body.

-You lose iron through sweat, through foot strike hemolysis which is the bursting of red blood cells when your foot strikes the ground.
+You lose iron through sweat and through foot strike hemolysis.
+This is the bursting of red blood cells when your foot strikes the ground.

-Females lose it through menstration and most often than not, are more susceptible to anemia than men.
+Females lose it through menstruation and are more susceptible to anemia than men.

 Eat foods rich in iron like red meats, spinach, nuts, cereals high in iron such as Total Raisin Bran among others.

 If I were to give a debut marathoner first time marathon advice I would share this tip.

 You and I sweat often and a lot.